-rokwi 10-K ☒ Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 l .
-For the fiscal year ended December 31, 2012 ☐ Transition report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1 934 For the transition period from to Commission File No. 001-31791 GALE CTIN THERAPEUTI CS INC. Nevada (State or other jurisdiction of incorporation) 04-3562325 (I.R.S.
-Employer Identification No.) 4960 Peachtree Industrial Blvd., Suite 240, N Norcross, GA 30071 (Address of Principal Executive Offices) (678) 620-3186 (Zip Code) Registrant's Telephone Number, Including Area C ode) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 Par Value Per Share ale and and The NASDAQ Capital Market Units, each consisting of two shares of Common Stock Warrant to purchase one share of Common Stock Common Stock Purchase Warrants ck and one The NASDAQ Capital Market The NASDAQ Capital Market Securiti es registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES □ NO ☒ Indicate by check mark if the registrant is not requ ired to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES \square NO \boxtimes Indicate by check mark whether the registrant: (1) 1934 during the preceding 12 months (or for such short filing requirements for the past 90 days.
-YES ⊠ y Section 13 or 15(d) of the Securities Exchange Act of to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has required to be submitted and posted pursuant to Rule 40 shorter period that the registrant was required to submit 05 of Regulation S-T (§ 232.405 of this cl corporate Web site, if any, every Interactive Data File hapter) during the preceding 12 months (or for such S-K is not contained herein, and will not be contained, reference in Part III of this Form 10-K or any amendment Indicate by check mark whether the registrant is a See the definitions of "large accelerated filer," "acceler r, a non-accelerated filer, or a smaller reporting company in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☐ Accelerated filer ☐ ☐ Non-accelerated filer ☐ Sma iller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES \square NO \boxtimes The aggregate market value of the voting and non- common equity was sold, or the average bid and asked ates computed by reference to the price at which the 30, 2012 was \$29.9 million.
-The number of shares outstanding of the registrant 's common stock as of March 27, 2013 w as 16,109,090.
-DOCU MENTS INCORPORATED BY REF ERENCE Portions of the definitive Proxy Statement for the 2 2013 Annual Meeting of Stockholders are incorporated by reference into Part III of this Report.
+FORM 10-K X Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2013 Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File No. 001-31791 GALECTIN THERAPEUTI ICS INC. Nevada (State or other jurisdiction of incorporation) 04-3562325 (I.R.S.
+Employer Identification No.) 4960 Peachtree Industrial Blyd., Suite 240, Norcross, GA 30071 (Address of Principal Executive Offices) (678) 620-3186 (Zip Code) (Registrant's Telephone Number, Including Area C Code) Securities registered pursuant to Section 12(b) of the Act: C Title of each class Name of each exchange on which registered nmon Stock, \$0.001 Par Value Per Share its, each consisting of two shares of Common Stock and - one Warrant to purchase one The NASDAQ Capital Market sha re of Common Stock The NASDAQ Capital Market Cor nmon Stock Purchase Warrants The NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securiti Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) or for Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15 such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing re equirements for the past 90 days.
+YES NO NO NO NO NO NO NO N Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web sit suant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorts).
+YES ⊠ NO □ defi Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contain initive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment acce Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated elerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. d filer, or a smaller reporting company.
+See the definitions of "large Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting com npany 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A act).
+YES □ NO ⊠ and The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by asked price of such common equity, as of June 30, 2013 was \$55.4 million. reference to the price at which the common equity was sold, or the average bid The number of shares outstanding of the registrant's common stock as of March 19, 2014 was 21,932,775.
+DOCUMENTS INCORPORATED BY REF ERENCE Portions of the definitive Proxy Statement for the 2014 Annual Meeting of Stockholders are incorporated by re- eference into Part III of this Report.

-INDEX TO FORM 10-K FOR THE YEAR ENDED DECEMBER 31, 2012
+INDEX TO FORM 10-K FOR THE YEAR ENDED DECEMBER 31, 2013